-Divorce Lawyer in Lyons, KS , Hutchinson, KS
+Divorce Lawyer in Great Bend, KS , Hutchinson, KS

 Do you and your spouse have children?
 If so, then (unless you and your spouse can reach an agreement) the court will decide which spouse will have primary residential custody and who will have parenting time (visitation) and when.
 Once custody has been decided, then the issue of child support can be determined.
 In Kansas, there are child support guidelines that make determining child support fairly straight forward.